 C3E Initiative, Symposium, and Awards

 The U.S. Department of Energy, MIT Energy Initiative (MITEI), Stanford Precourt Institute for Energy, and Texas A&M Energy Institute collaborate to implement the U.S. C3E Initiative.
-Closing the gender gap and increasing the participation, leadership, and success of women in clean energy fields are the goals of the U.S. C3E Program.
 The U.S. C3E Program is focused on developing effective ways to attract, retain, and promote women in the clean energy sector, as well as to extend its geographic reach across the entire U.S.

 Mid-career women in clean energy are recognized at the annual U.S. C3E Women in Clean Energy Symposium, an invitation-only gathering of approximately 250 people across the clean energy spectrum.
 A lifetime achievement award and mid-career awards in specific categories are announced at this annual celebration.